 Weekend trip to Rio de Janeiro

-On Friday last week, all the GIP participants in Brazil got a day off, which we spent in Rio de Janeiro.
-This was not just a great vacation for us, but an opportunity to see the GIP participants in Rio and share our experiences.
-We also met another GIP participant from the US, who is working at the Recife office in the northeast of the country.
+On Friday last week, all the international interns in Brazil got a day off, which we spent in Rio de Janeiro.
+This was not just a great vacation for us, but an opportunity to see the other interns in Rio and share our experiences.
+We also met another intern from the US, who is working at the Recife office in the northeast of the country.